-WVCA, in cooperation with the Districts, employed two nutrient management interns during the summers of 2015 - 2018 to assist local producers and Nutrient Management Specialists with soil sampling for Nutrient Management Plan development.
+WVCA, in cooperation with the Districts, employed nutrient management interns during the summers of 2015-2019 to assist local producers and Nutrient Management Specialists with soil sampling for Nutrient Management Plan development.
 WVCA plans to continue hiring intern(s) for this purpose.
+Conservation Specialists located within the EPCD and PVCD also assist with Nutrient Management Plan development and Agricultural BMP Verification.